 Because of the relationship between disease and anatomy, methods of seeing into the body have become a mainstay in the diagnosis and treatment of disease.
-The first breakthrough came with x-rays Plain X-Rays X-rays are high-energy radiation waves that can penetrate most substances (to varying degrees).
-In very low doses, x-rays are used to produce images that help doctors diagnose disease.
-In high... read more , which enabled doctors to see into the body and examine internal structures without surgery.
-Another major advance was computed tomography Computed Tomography (CT) In computed tomography (CT), which used to be called computed axial tomography (CAT), an x-ray source and x-ray detector rotate around a person.
-In modern scanners, the x-ray detector usually... read more (CT), which combines x-rays and computers.
+The first breakthrough came with x-rays X-Rays X-rays are a type of medical imaging that use very low-dose radiation waves to take pictures of bones and soft tissues.
+X-rays may be used alone (conventional x-ray imaging) or combined with... read more , which enabled doctors to see into the body and examine internal structures without surgery.
+Another major advance was computed tomography Computed Tomography (CT) Computed tomography (CT) is a type of medical imaging that combines a series of x-rays to create cross-sectional, detailed images of internal structures.
+In computed tomography (CT), which used... read more (CT), which combines x-rays and computers.
 A CT scan produces detailed cross-sectional (two-dimensional) images of the body's interior.

-Other methods of producing images of internal structures include ultrasonography Ultrasonography Ultrasonography uses high-frequency sound (ultrasound) waves to produce images of internal organs and other tissues.
-A device called a transducer converts electrical current into sound waves... read more , which uses sound waves; magnetic resonance imaging Magnetic Resonance Imaging (MRI) In magnetic resonance imaging (MRI), a strong magnetic field and very high frequency radio waves are used to produce highly detailed images.
-MRI does not use x-rays and is usually very safe... read more (MRI), which uses the movement of atoms in a magnetic field; and radionuclide imaging Radionuclide Scanning In radionuclide scanning, radionuclides are used to produce images.
-A radionuclide is a radioactive form of an element, which means it is an unstable atom that becomes more stable by releasing... read more , which uses radioactive chemicals injected into the body.
+Other methods of producing images of internal structures include ultrasonography Ultrasonography Ultrasonography is a type of medical imaging that uses high-frequency sound (ultrasound) waves to produce images of internal organs and other tissues.
+During an ultrasound, a device called a... read more , which uses sound waves; magnetic resonance imaging Magnetic Resonance Imaging (MRI) Magnetic resonance imaging (MRI) is a type of medical imaging that uses a strong magnetic field and very high frequency radio waves to produce highly detailed images.
+During an MRI, a computer... read more (MRI), which uses the movement of atoms in a magnetic field; and radionuclide imaging Radionuclide Scanning Radionuclide scanning is a type of medical imaging that produces images by detecting radiation after a radioactive material is administered.
+During a radionuclide scan, a small amount of a radionuclide... read more , which uses radioactive chemicals injected into the body.
 These are noninvasive ways to see into the body, in contrast to surgery Surgery Surgery is the term traditionally used to describe procedures (called surgical procedures) that involve manually cutting or stitching tissue to treat diseases, injuries, or deformities.
 However... read more , which is an invasive procedure.